droxey/dataviz-docs/git/submitting-homework.md

 ## Step by Step

+‼️ IMPORTANT: $ denotes a command that must be pasted into Terminal/Git Bash.

 1. In your browser, create a new repo on GitHub: [Create a New Repository](https://github.com/new).
     * Give it a sensible name and descripition.
     * Leave the rest of the settings as default, unless you know what you're doing!